 In this article, we suggest that this framing of America as either "consolidated" or at varying degrees of slippage towards "autocracy" has been unhelpful both for understanding the dynamics of the Trump presidency, and for diagnosing the risks facing American democratic life in the years to come.
 The key issue raised by the Trump presidency, in our view, is not whether America will forever remain democratic, or soon risk democratic breakdown.
 Rather, it is what kind of democracy America has already become, and will become in future.
-Even prior to 2016, there was a sense that something fundamental had eroded in the quality of America's democratic governance due to rising affective polarization, recurrent institutional gridlock, and the politicization of formerly impartial institutions, such as the judiciary (Fukuyama 2013a, 2014).
-Donald Trump's willingness to violate democratic norms and his incendiary personal style supercharged this shift in democratic conduct and discourse in a shocking manner; but it was also a reflection of developments that had begun well before he entered the political scene.
+Even prior to 2016, there was a sense that something fundamental had eroded in the quality of America's democratic governance due to rising affective polarization, recurrent institutional gridlock, and the politicization of formerly impartial institutions, such as the judiciary (Fukuyama 2013, 2014).
+Donald Trump's willingness to violate democratic conduct and discourse in a shocking manner; but it was also a reflection of developments that had begun well before he entered the political scene.

-In developing this argument, we make a distinction between two "ideal types" of democratic governance, based on the informal norms that govern the behaviour of political actors.
+In developing this argument, we make a distinction between two "ideal types" of democratic governance, based on the informal norms that govern the behavior of political actors.
 We term as "clean" democracy a country in which politicians largely choose to "play fair."
-They tend to acknowledge the legitimacy of their opponents, compete for power by seeking to attract voters to their message or policy programme, and acknowledge the outcome of free elections as a judgment on their success or failure.
+They tend to acknowledge the legitimacy of their opponents, compete for power by seeking to attract voters to their message or policy program, and acknowledge the outcome of free elections as a judgment on their success or failure.
 By contrast, we term as a "dirty" democracy one in which politicians reject this imperative.
-They habitually engage in forms of "dirty politics" to favour their own partisan interests, including attempts to change electoral rules and campaign finance regulations, making partisan judicial appointments, and amending key legislative procedures.
+They habitually engage in forms of "dirty politics" including attempts to change electoral rules and campaign finance regulations, making partisan judicial appointments, and amending key legislative procedures to favor their own partisan interests.
 To varying degrees, they may also refuse to be bound by the outcome of free elections.
 Instead of accepting that winners have a moral mandate to govern, they seek to stop them from being able to implement policy, attempt to remove them from office prematurely, or interfere with the orderly transition of power.

 The easy juxtaposition between democracy and autocracy has outlived its usefulness.
-The main threat to the American Republic consists not in a full-scale dissolution of its democratic institutions but rather in a fundamental degradation of their quality - a shift from from a relatively "clean" to an increasingly "dirty" model of democratic competition that is likely to continue or accelerate in the coming years.
+The real threat to the American Republic consists not in a full-scale dissolution of its democratic institutions but rather in a fundamental degradation of their quality - a shift from from a relatively "clean" to an increasingly "dirty" model of democratic competition that is likely to continue or accelerate in the coming years.